-It has been cogently argued that Italian fascism was not terrorist, either doctrinally or actually, though it was of course expressly committed to violence in the seizure and maintenance of state power.
+It has been cogently argued that Italian fascism was not terrorist, either doctrinally or actually, though it was of course openly committed to violence in the seizure and maintenance of state power.
 Its leading ideologue, Sergio Panunzio, in fact developed a theory of violence which (in contrast to Marx, Engels, and Lenin) carefully distinguished between licit and illicit violence.
-Licit violence was the use of force for revolutionary ends-in a situation that could best be characterized as civil war.
+Licit violence was the use of force for revolutionary ends, in a situation that could best be characterized as civil war.
 Violence was applied directly to enemies of fascism, and, to the extent that it was intimidatory rather than directly coercive, its victims could avoid it by changing their political position.
-Terrorism, on the other hand, Panunzio defined as indirect violence, attacking the innocent-noncombatants, women, children, the old, the unarmed, the helpless-with the intention of intimidating others.
-He maintained that such indiscriminate violence was illicit, because its victims could not adapt their behaviour to avert it; perhaps a surprising prohibition for a fascist, but one to which the fascist regime seems to have by and large adhered after coming to power.
+Terrorism, on the other hand, Panunzio defined as indirect violence, attacking the innocent noncombatants, women, children, the old, the unarmed, the helpless - with the intention of intimidating others.
+He maintained that such indiscriminate violence was illicit, because its victims could not adapt their behaviour to avert it; perhaps a surprising prohibition for a fascist, but one that the fascist regime seems to have by and large adhered to after coming to power.
 Even the notorious Special Tribunal for the Defence of the State, though it clearly violated the procedural rules of justice prevalent in liberal democracies, was qualitatively different from institutionalized terrorism: the system was repressive but not terroristic.

-The argument here turns on what Hannah Arendt accepted as 'the surprisingly small number and the comparatively mild sentences meted out' by the Tribunal, which in the seventeen years of its existence (from 1926 to 1943) passed no more than forty-seven death sentences, some of which were not carried out.
-But statistics are tricky here: what total might be regarded as the numerical threshold of terrorism?
-As with other forms of terror, crude numbers may be less significant than atmosphere.
-Many people still think that the fascist squadristi created a 'reign of terror' sufficient to subvert the parliamentary system in the early 1920s.
+The argument here turns on what Hannah Arendt accepted as 'the surprisingly small number and the comparatively mild sentences meted out' by the Tribunal, which in the 17 years of its existence (from 1926 to 1943) passed no more than 47 death sentences, some of which were not carried out.
+But statistics are tricky here: what figure would be regarded as the numerical threshold of terrorism?
+Many others still assert that the Fascist squadristi created a 'reign of terror' sufficient to subvert the parliamentary system in the early 1920s.
 The exact reach of terror, and its relation to measurable violence, remains obscure.
-Clearly, the homicidal will and performance of both Nazi Germany and Stalin's USSR were vastly, almost immeasurably, greater than Italy's.
+Clearly the homicidal will and performance of both Nazi Germany and Stalin's USSR were vastly, almost immeasurably greater than Italy's.
 But was it just the scale of destruction that made them terrorist regimes?
-It may be that Italian fascism's exaltation of violence, its ethos of war both external and internal, its remorseless attempt to project combat into all spheres of life, sufficiently undermined stable social expectations as to qualify as terrorist in effect if not in intent.
+It may be that Italian Fascism's exaltation of violence, its ethos of war both external and internal, its remorseless attempt to project combat into all spheres of life, sufficiently undermined stable social expectations as to qualify as terrorist in effect if not in intent.